 4.13 Use of drawings or charts

 Charts and drawings are a universal means of communication.
-Even if you don’t understand another language you tell what is happening by the use of pictures.
+Even if you don’t understand another language you can tell what is happening by the use of pictures.

-You often use mainly text on your report with pictures as a complement you should aim to explain the contents with pictures and use text as a complement (a single word is preferable) to allow the readers to understand quickly and correctly.
+You often use mainly text on your report with pictures as a complement.
+You should aim to explain the contents with pictures and use text as a complement (a single word is preferable) to allow the readers to understand quickly and correctly.

 4.14 Neat text and drawings